 As you can see in the photos below, surfers generally spread out and catch waves from the rock outcropping on the south end for several hundred metres toward Frank Island to the north.

-Another reason, South Chesterman is popular is because the parking lot is large and can accommodate around 70-75 cars before it reaches maximum capacity.
-Parking is free and there is a bathroom/change room as well.
+Another reason, South Chesterman is popular is because the parking lot is large and can accommodate around 70-75 cars before it reaches maximum capacity and there is a bathroom/change room as well.

 See the Google Streetview below.